 If you are convicted of selling or possessing drugs after you submit your FAFSA, you must notify the Office of Financial Aid immediately.
 You will lose eligibility and must pay back all aid received following your conviction.

-Any student convicted of any drug offense (NOT including tobacco and alcohol-related offenses) under any federal or state law involving the possession or sale of a controlled substance while receiving Title IV financial aid shall not be eligible to receive any federal grant, loan or work-study funds during the period beginning from the date of conviction and ending after the interval time specified in the "Conviction of an Offense" section below.
+Any student convicted of any drug offense (not including tobacco and alcohol-related offenses) under any federal or state law involving the possession or sale of a controlled substance while receiving Title IV financial aid will not be eligible to receive any federal grant, loan or work-study funds during the period beginning from the date of conviction and ending after the interval time specified in the "Conviction of an Offense" section below.

 Conviction of an Offense